naabbasi/Couchbase/learn-couchbase/HELP.md

 The following was discovered as part of building this project:

 * No Docker Compose services found.
 As of now, the application won't start!
 Please add at least one service to the `compose.yaml` file.
-* The original package name 'edu.learn.learn-couchbase' is invalid and this project uses 'edu.learn.learn_couchbase' instead.
+* The original package name 'edu.learn.learn-couchbase' is invalid and this project uses 'edu.learn.couchbase' instead.

 # Getting Started